List of Shake It Up characters: Ty Blue

 Ty Blue, portrayed by Roshon Fegan, is Rocky's older brother who is an aspiring actor and rapper and host of Shake It Up Chicago.
 Although a skilled dancer, he passed on the chance to try out for "Shake It Up Chicago", claiming he does not dance for "the man".
 His personality is described as "hip, cool and sarcastic", and proclaims himself a ladies' man.
 He and Deuce are often seen together, but have an odd friendship with each other most of the time.
 He and Deuce also are often babysitting Flynn.
-A possible romance based relationship was developed in episode "Add It Up" between him and Tinka, but was not further progressed in any following episodes.
+A possible romance-based relationship was developed in episode "Add It Up" between him and Tinka, but was not further progressed in any following episodes.
 He is good at pranks, like when he doodled on Flynn's face in "Give it Up".
 He is also the new host on Shake It Up Chicago, after the previous host was fired after arguing with the new executive producer about which Blue (Rocky or Ty) would make the new cast.

 In "Future It Up", it is revealed that in the future, Ty became Vice President for a multinational video game company owned by Flynn.
 Flynn forces him to work 24/7 which causes him not to have a love or social life.
 He also loses the majority of his hair and gains a lot of weight due to the stress.
-At their high school reunion, Tinka and Ty admit that they missed each other and he proposes to her, which she accepts.